242nd Infantry Regiment (United States): Combat history

 Following training at Camp Gruber and transport to Europe, the 42nd Infantry Division's three infantry regiments and a detachment of the division headquarters arrived at Marseille, France, on December 8–9, 1944.
 These units were organized as Task Force Linden, under the command of Henning Linden, the brigadier general assigned as the 42nd Division's assistant division commander.
 As part of the Seventh Army's VI Corps, Task Force Linden entered combat in the vicinity of Strasbourg, relieving units of the 36th Infantry Division on December 24, 1944.

 While defending a 31-mile sector along the Rhine north and south of Strasbourg in January 1945, Task Force Linden repulsed a number of enemy counterattacks at Hatten and other locations during the German "Operation Northwind" offensive.
 At the headquarters of 1st Battalion, 242nd Infantry, Private First Class Vito R. Bertoldo waged a 48-hour defense of the battalion command post, for which he received the Medal of Honor.

 In February 1945, the full 42nd Division entered combat and took up defensive positions near Haguenau in the Hardt Forest.
 On February 27, the division went on the offensive.
 It attacked through the Haardt forest, broke through the Siegfried Line from March 15 to 21, and cleared Dahn and Busenberg, while units of Third Army created and expanded bridgeheads across the Rhine.

 The 42nd Division moved across the Rhine on March 31, captured Wertheim am Main on April 1, and captured Würzburg on April 6, following four days of intense fighting.
 After hand-to-hand fighting from 9 to 12 April, Schweinfurt fell.
 German forces in Fürth, near Nürnberg, put up fanatical resistance, but were defeated after combat on 18 and 19 April.

 On April 25, the 42nd Infantry Division captured Donauwörth on the Danube.
 On April 29, soldiers of the 222nd Infantry under Linden's command liberated approximately 30,000 prisoners at Dachau concentration camp.

 The 42nd Division ended World War II on occupation duty in Austria.
-While serving on occupation duty, the regiment’s 1st Battalion was awarded the Presidential Unit Citation (United States) for their stand at Hatten in January 1945.The regiment was inactivated in January 1947.
+While serving on occupation duty, the regiment's 1st Battalion was awarded the Presidential Unit Citation for their stand at Hatten in January 1945.The regiment was inactivated in January 1947.